Specifically Designed for School-Based SLP’s, School and District Administrators, serving Grades P-12

 MariBeth will share with you evidence-based practice, from the ASHA evidence-based triangle, about the language skills that strongly predict learning deficits across settings and situations and provide strategies that will address these language skills in your daily therapy, whether it is online or in person.
 This institute will focus on practical strategies that can be implemented in the context of therapy, as well as utilize across settings and situations.

 Discover attributes of highly effective SLP Programs and how you can incorporate them into your own program.
 During the two days, you will learn strategies to add to your repertoire of informal assessments and engaging interventions.
 Gain specific tips for students who present with unique needs and behaviors.
-You'll also receive an extensive digital resource handbook to help you implement all you learn when you return to your school district.
+You’ll also receive an extensive resource handbook to help you implement all you learn when you return to your school district.

-- Measurable informal assessment tools, and functional and practical intervention strategies that work in-person or online
+- Measurable informal assessment tools, and functional and practical intervention strategies

 - Applicable ways to incorporate reading and writing goals into all aspects of your oral language therapy

 - Advanced strategies for addressing phonological awareness systematically and hierarchically

 - How to align your language therapy with the reading programs your students use in the classroom and in their specialized reading interventions